 Larimer plants 43 trees to replace ash species

-Larimer County Department of Natural Resources employees shovel and rake dirt around the base of a new bur oak tree after Larimer County forrester Dave Lentz, center left, helped them plant the tree Tuesday, March 28, 2017, at Horsetooth Reservoir in Fort Collins.
+Dillon Connor, right, Quinn McQuaide, left, Larimer County Department of Natural Resources employees, and Larimer County forester Dave Lentz, center, cut burlap from the root ball as they plant a bigtooth maple tree Tuesday at Horsetooth Reservoir in Fort Collins.

 Comments